caseyscarborough/omdbapi/README.md

 :actors, :plot, :poster, :imdb_rating, :imdb_votes, :imdb_id, :type
 ```

-You can also pass in the optional parameters for year or plot.
+You can also pass in the optional parameters for year, plot, or season and episode.
 Plot defaults to 'short', so the only other option is 'full'.

 ```ruby
 OMDB.title('True Grit')